I Think My Tropical Plant Has Root Rot? What Should I Do?

 Preventing root rot is always better than having to deal with it.
 Here are some steps you can take:

-1. Choose the right potting mix - opt for a soilless mix like Molly's Aroid Mix that has good drainage and aeration.
+1. Choose the right tropical potting mix - opt for a soilless mix like Molly's Aroid Mix that has good drainage and aeration.

 2. Water your plants properly - avoid overwatering and make sure the soil dries out slightly before watering again.